-2.10.1.3 Prior to release of any bond securities held by Council for civil engineering works, the payment of a bond release inspection fee in accordance with Council's Goods and Services Pricing Schedule must be made.

-2.10.1.4 Written notice must be provided to adjacent properties, at least 5 days prior to works commencing, where works are approved by this consent and located within Council controlled lands (i.e. Roads, drainage reserves, parks, etc.)
+2.5 Written notice must be provided to adjacent properties, at least 5 days prior to works commencing, where works are approved by this consent and located within Council controlled lands (i.e. roads, drainage reserves, parks, etc.)

-A copy of this notice must be provided to Council’s Co-ordinator of Engineering Approval.
+A copy of this notice must be provided to Central Darling Shire Council.

-2.10.2 Other Necessary Approvals
+Other Necessary Approvals